 With 21 miles of trails to explore in the park, ranging from easy to moderate, it’s a spectacular photo op for your family.
 Choose a self-guided hike or sign up for a guided tour.
-Bike and horse rentals are available, and pets are welcome.
+Bike and horse riding for hire is available, and pets are welcome.

 Glen Eyrie Castle